Sammyjo20/Wagonwheel/readme.md

 }
 ```

-## Thanks
-- Ryan Chandler (@ryangjchanlder) helped out massively with some great code improvements and overall making Wagonwheel better!
-- Gareth Thompson (@cssgareth) helped out with coming up with a cool name!

 ## Configuration

 If you would like to customise how Wagonwheel works.
 Run the following command to publish Wagonwheel's configuration file.